MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-administration.md

     You can still use the **Open in Excel** action to view data in Excel.

+### Manage technical support

+As a reselling partner, you must be the first line of support for your [!INCLUDE [prodshort](../developer/includes/prodshort.md)] customers.
+You must set up your support contact information, and help the internal administrators troubleshoot any issues that users find.
+For more information, see [Managing Technical Support](manage-technical-support.md).

 ## Extending trials

 A business can sign up for a free trial of [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 When they first sign up for [!INCLUDE[prodshort](../developer/includes/prodshort.md)], they get access to an evaluation version that does not include all capabilities in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 They can then switch to the 30 day trial experience to enable all capabilities.